Sejo Sexon: 2010–present

 In 2011, Sexon directed a music video for the third single of Muzej revolucije, entitled Kada Sena pleše.
 It was his directorial debut.
 He also wrote the script for the same music video.
 On April 15, 2011, Shaderwan Code released their debut album Kad procvatu behari.
 Sexon also directed a music video for a song "Samir-time", the fifth and last single of Muzej revolucije.

 In 2012, Sexon and Toni Lović wrote ten new songs for the tenth Zabranjeno pušenje studio album.
 On October 10, 2013, Radovi na cesti (Roadworks) was released through Croatia Records and Dallas Records.
 He co-directed two music videos for promotion of this album.
 On December 28, 2013, Sejo Sexon and Zabranjeno pušenje celebrated 30th Anniversary of the band with their fans on a concert in Skenderija, Sarajevo.

 Sexon and Zabranjeno pušenje performed live at the EXIT Summer of Love 2017 in Novi Sad, Serbia, and at the Belgrade Beer Fest in 2017.

+In 2025, Sexon performed on the band's two live albums, Pušenje ubija and Uživo u Lisinskom.